MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sensor-data-intelligence/sdi-deploy-iot-solution-on-azure.md

 ## Video instructions

 The following video shows how to [turn on the Sensor Data Intelligence feature](sdi-enable-feature.md) and deploy the required Azure resources.
+The other section in this article provides the same instructions in a text-based format.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE58g3I]

 ## Procedure

 Follow these steps to deploy the required resources on Azure.
-These steps are also shown in the video embedded at the start of this topic.

 1. Sign in to Supply Chain Management as an admin.
 1. Go to **System administration \> Setup \> Sensor Data Intelligence \> Deploy and connect Azure resources** to open the deployment wizard.